• Branding & Design

 by Alex Tass

 Symbols are bold, straightforward depictions of a business.
 They often take the form of a recognizable object, but it’s usually transformed or used in an abstract way to make it discrete.
 Symbols are typically used as a secondary or substitute logo, but because they’re compact and straightforward, they economize well and are great for quick recognition.
-Businesses often utilize symbols within their brand because they take a lot less time to process and, in most occurrences, they express ideas more efficiently than text like traffic signs.
+Businesses often utilize symbols within their brand because they take a lot less time to process and, in most occurrences, they express ideas more efficiently than text-like traffic signs.
 Symbols are also universal; they don’t have a language barrier, so they’re great for global companies.
 They’re also straightforward to remember.
 Mercedes, Nike, Target – their simple symbols quickly come to mind and are easy to remember.
 However, logos and icons take some time to develop recognition.
 So, if your business is relatively new, it might not be very easy for people to identify an image with your business name if it’s used on its own.

 All in all, symbols and icons are a great addition to any brand.
 When designed correctly, they provide versatility, easier recognition, and express ideas well.
 The biggest thing to consider when deciding to go with a pictorial mark is what image to choose.
 This is something that will stick with your company its entire existence.